JamesSkemp/words/content/post/gavin-schmitt-questions-and-answers-1.md

 +++
-title = "Gavin Schmitt: Questions and Answers 1" summary = "A couple of questions and answers with Gavin Schmitt." draft = false comments = true date = "2007-10-31T13:50:00-05:00"
+title = "Gavin Schmitt: Questions and Answers 1" description = "A couple of questions and answers with Gavin Schmitt." draft = false comments = true date = "2007-10-31T13:50:00-05:00"